Achieving a stylish bathroom can sometimes be a simple black and white issue.

 Plain white or black tiles tend to be cheaper than coloured or patterned options, so this is one look you can pull off successfully on a budget.

 Here are 3 different ways to do monochrome:

-- If a black and white bathroom just feels a little too austere you could always opt for grey instead, like this Curvaceous slate bathroom furniture.
+- If a black and white bathroom just feels a little too austere you could always opt for grey instead, like this Harrison slate bathroom furniture from Mode Bathrooms.